jamiemcstay/Project-1/README.md

 #### Listen Section

 The listen section features an album and single with cover art for both, and a list of the relative songs for each release.
-I set a flex container for this listen section to wrap so it would appear as a column on smaller screens.
-This section provides value to the user as they can listen to new records, and if they like what they hear back opt to purchase the record.
+I put the album and single containers into a flex container so it would appear as a column on smaller screens, and side by side on smaller screens.
+This section provides value to new users as they can listen to new records, and if they like what they hear back opt to purchase the record.

 I would have preferred to have been able to style the audio controls such as the play button and playback bar, however this is not possible with audio elements.